 As Spain marks the 80th anniversary of the start of the Spanish Civil War on Sunday, the country’s unresolved past has once again cropped up in the national consciousness.
 Jonathan Sherry, American Fulbright Research Fellow at the Universitat Autonoma de Barcelona, who is currently writing a book about political repression during the war, believes non-governmental projects like Malagarriga and Jonet’s are vital for modern Spain.
 “There is a public culture of silence in Spain about its bloody past,” Sherry says.
 “The right-wing political establishment have done everything possible to keep Spain’s secrets underground.
 The pair’s work is very important.
 It’s time for Spain to dig up the bones and bury the hatchet; not to deal with the past in some abstract way, but to know.”

-For the past six years, Malagarriga and Jornet have been fighting against both a culture of denial in Spain and against a political establishment committed to maintaining the secrecy and inhumanity of Spain’s post-Franco status quo.
+For the past six years, Malagarriga and Jornet have been fighting against both a culture of denial in Spain and a political establishment committed to maintaining the secrecy and inhumanity of Spain’s post-Franco status quo.

 While it is still common for elderly survivors of the war to refrain from discussing it, a division about how the country should confront its past continues to widen between its government and its citizens.
 Preparing for the day when all of Spain’s mass graves finally open, the need collect the most reliable samples of DNA to help identify their remains is more urgent than ever.
-As new DNA samples are added to their university freezer each week, Malagarriga and Jornet are not only helping those families let down by Spain, they are breaking the unjust democratic consensus that still plagues Spanish politics and society eighty years on from the start of the Spanish Civil War.

-“Spain is simply not a modern and democratic country because it isn’t confronting this problem,” says Jornet.
+“Spain is simply not a modern and democratic country because it isn’t confronting this problem,” Jornet says.
 “It's fundamental that we remember what happened here and we are going to continue to fight so one day we can know the truth about our past.”

-DO YOU HAVE A QUOTE OF ONE OF YOUR CHARACTERS MAKING A SIMILAR STATEMENT?
-I’D RATHER END IT WITH THEM INSTEAD OF WITH EDITORIALIZING.
-IT DOESN’T FIT THE TONE OF THE PIECE.